johnridesabike/bikewalklife/posts/2022/08/the-2022-climate-bill-subsidizes-cars-at-the-expense-of-biking-and-walking.md

   alt: ''
   caption: ''
 external_link: https://www.washingtonpost.com/climate-environment/2022/08/02/electric-bikes-incentives-cyclists-climate-deal/
+excerpt: >
+  The Inflation Reduction Act of 2022, AKA the Climate Bill, is moving forward.
+  However, its latest iteration has dropped a lot of the provisions for biking and walking and instead focuses on electric cars.

 ---
 The Inflation Reduction Act of 2022, AKA the Climate Bill, is moving forward.
 However, its latest iteration has dropped a lot of the provisions for biking and walking and instead focuses on electric cars.